 – Stacy Klein

-The Grand Parade depicts a mythology of the 20th century in a theatrical style inspired by visual artist Marc Chagall’s kaleidoscopic vision of humanity at play, at war, and at rest.
+The Grand Parade depicts major events of the 20th century in a theatrical style inspired by Marc Chagall’s kaleidoscopic vision of humanity at play, at war, and at rest.
 Trapeze, circus, dance, projections, and popular culture fill the height and breadth of the stage in a spectacle of history populated by people and animals in acts of grace and destruction.
-History is recounted with a variety of iconic images from film, television, and photography.
-Time both shrinks and expands as the 20th century unfolds in a dream-like rush of juxtapositions that include the ecstasy of landing on the moon, the frenzy of war, the skilled escapes of Houdini, the atomic bomb, Kennedy's assassination, and Hitler's brutalization of Europe among others.
-The Grand Parade is about individual and collective experience of a period of history in which people developed knowledge that produced both great development and massive destruction.
-It is a work of memory, memorial, and celebration that shows us to ourselves and makes us consider where we are now by examining where we have come from.
+Time both shrinks and expands as the 20th century unfolds in a dream-like rush of juxtapositions that include the ecstasy of landing on the moon, the frenzy of war, the skilled escapes of Houdini, the atomic bomb, Kennedy's assassination, and Hitler's brutalization of Europe.

 The Grand Parade